How to Optimize A Google Grant Account: 8 Mistakes & 9 Tips

 Google requires Google Ad Grants accounts to track their conversions if applicable.
 To do so, set up an account within Google Analytics by using these account setup instructions.

-Click-Through Rate
+Click-Through Rate (CTR)

-Our article on why Google Ad Grants are confusing explains that you can calculate CTR by dividing the number of people who click your ad’s link by the number of impressions the ad receives.
-For example, if your ad is shown to 100 people, but only 5 people click the link, your CTR will be 5% for that ad.
+For example, if your ad is shown to 100 people, and 5 people click the link, your CTR will be 5% for that ad.

 If you notice that your CTR is lower than you’d like, here are some ways you can boost that metric and directly optimize your Google Grant account: